amna-akram/Next-Blog-App/README.md

 4. Then run npm run dev, and then Voila :)

 # Note
-eslint might raise some errors based on the TypeScript version, but it will block the running of app
+eslint might raise some errors based on the TypeScript version, but it will not block the running of app